Vale Health Clinic

 Exercise to improve your fitness:

 Osteoarthritis tends to respond well to movement.
-Although exercise is off-putting because of the pain in the joint, there are several studies that show physical activity is one of the best ways to improve quality of life with osteoarthritis.
-Exercise helps to keep joints flexible and strengthen bones and muscles – protecting and supporting the joints affected by osteoarthritis.
+Although exercise can be off-putting because of the joint pain, several studies show that physical activity is one of the best ways to improve quality of life with osteoarthritis.
+Exercise helps keep joints flexible and strengthens bones and muscles, protecting and supporting the joints affected by osteoarthritis.

-Good exercises to do would be resistance workouts with thera-bands or lifting light weights to build stronger muscles around the joints.
-If you are overweight, however, then try to do more aerobic exercises to burn calories.
-By maintaining a healthy weight, there is less stress on the painful joints.
-You may experience some increase in pain when you first begin, but this is perfectly normal and improves as you continue to exercise.
-Remember to start gently, and increase your activity gradually.
+Good exercises include resistance workouts with thera-bands or lifting light weights to build stronger muscles around the joints.
+However, if you are overweight, try to do more aerobic exercises to burn calories.
+Maintaining a healthy weight causes less stress on the painful joints.
+You may experience some increase in pain when you first begin, but this is normal and improves as you continue to exercise.
+Remember to start gently and increase your activity gradually.

 Your chiropractor will build an exercise programme that is suitable for your condition, goals and preferences.